Lori Zoellner, Ph.D.

 |Am I accepting new graduate students in the upcoming year?|

 Over the last 20 years, our knowledge regarding the nature of post trauma reactions has increased substantially but key questions in understanding mechanisms associated with recovery following trauma exposure remain.
 Who is most likely to develop chronic psychopathology?
 How do we most effectively intervene for those immediately following trauma and for those who are still suffering months and years later?
+How do we promote resilience and recovery after trauma?
 Better understanding the mechanisms associated with natural and therapeutic recovery we may be better able to answer these key questions.
 My research focuses on addressing these questions across three main areas of inquiry: information processing mechanisms associated with trauma exposure and psychopathology, prevention of chronic psychopathology following trauma exposure, and intervention for chronic psychopathology following trauma exposure.
-In addition to the focus on understanding these issues, I am also interested more broadly in the issues of information processing and intervention across the anxiety disorders.
+Ultimately, our work seeks to reduce mental health disparities after trauma exposure and expand our interventions to those who need it the most.

 - Marks, E. H., Franklin, A., & Zoellner, L. A. (2018).
 Can't get it out of my mind: A systematic review of predictors of intrusive memories of distressing events.
 Psychological Bulletin.